Mahmoud (horse): 1936: three-year-old season

 Mahmoud began his three-year-old season with a run in the Greenham Stakes at Newbury.
 He looked unimpressive in the paddock before the race and finished fifth behind his stable companion Noble King, appearing to be unsuited by the soft ground.
 In the 2000 Guineas at Newmarket on 29 April he was ridden by the fifty-one-year-old veteran Steve Donoghue and started at odds of 100/8 (12.5/1).
 Mahmoud started poorly and Donoghue settled him behind the leaders with the intention of holding the colt up for a late run, but when the early pacemakers weakened, he found himself unable to obtain a clear run.
 He was forced to manoeuvre Mahmoud around several horses, losing ground as he did so.
-Once in the clear, Mahmoud showed good acceleration to take the lead a furlong out but was caught in the closing strides and beaten a short head in a "thrilling finish" by Pay Up.
+Once in the clear, Mahmoud showed good acceleration to take the lead a furlong out but was caught in the closing strides and beaten by a short head in a "thrilling finish" by Pay Up.
 The non-Thoroughbred outsider Thankerton finished third.

 At Epsom Mahmoud started at 100/8 (again) for the Derby in a field of twenty-two runners, with Pay Up being made favourite.
 Mahmoud, ridden by Charlie Smirke, was seen as the Aga Khan's "third string" with his stable companions Taj Akbar, ridden by the Champion Jockey Gordon Richards, and Bala Hissar being more strongly fancied.
 Apart from the Aga Khan's three runners, Mahmoud's trainer Frank Butters also had Nonle King, another of the leading contenders in the race.
 After an unusually dry spring the ground at Epsom was exceptionally firm, and almost bare of turf in some places, conditions which suited Mahmoud, but inconvenienced many of the other runners.
 The race attracted the customary huge attendance despite the cold and dull conditions.
 Smirke held Mahmoud up towards the rear of the field in the early stages, moved him steadily forward to fifth place at Tattenham Corner and did not make his challenge until the straight.
 Mahmoud then made rapid progress on the outside to overtake Thankerton a furlong and a half from the finish and pulled clear to win easily by three lengths from Taj Akbar with Thankerton third.
 Pay Up struggled on the hard ground and finished unplaced and lame.
 Mahmoud's winning time of 2:33.8 set a race record which stood until Lammtarra ran 2:32.31 in 1995.